Our Pedagogy and Methods

-Students need the right balance of guidance and independent exploration.
-This balance is related to the right mix of predictability and surprise.
-The curriculum can only accomplish its objective of understanding the “big picture” of the Bible if students move sequentially through the Bible.
-However, they will also be more engaged when they have as much choice as possible.
+Students need the right balance of guidance and independent exploration, predictability and surprise.
+Our curriculum can only accomplish its objective of understanding the big picture of the Bible if students move sequentially through the Bible.
+However, students will also be more engaged when they have as much choice as possible.
 We support what we call “directed discovery” with an elliptical movement forward.
-Each lesson will allow students to explore the In the Text, Behind the Text and In Front of the Text sections in whatever order they would like, and even lessons can be done “out of order.”
+Each lesson will allow students to explore the “In the Text,” “Behind the Text” and “In Front of the Text” sections in whatever order they would like, and even lessons can be done out of order.
 However, each module is designed to lead you to the next.

-The curriculum is technologically interactive.
 People of all ages learn better when they engage various learning styles and all their senses.
-Brain science is telling us more all the time about the different kinds of intelligences there are and the best ways for everyone to learn.
-We have a mix of written and visual content and, in some cases, you can choose to read or listen.
-We offer a Workbook because “journaling” your way through the Bible will help make this yourBibleJourney.
+Neuroscience is discovering more all the time about the different kinds of intelligences and the best ways for us to learn.
+We have a mix of written and visual content and offer a workbook because journaling your way through the Bible will help make this your Bible Journey.
 God chose to be holistic in his revelation – providing not only words to speak and hear but an immersive, interactive liturgy.

-The curriculum is collaborative.
-The social dimension is just as important for our learning to “stick.”
-Theorists in the field of the “sociology of knowledge” often say that knowledge is socially constructed.
+The social dimension of learning is important for our learning to stick.
+Theorists in the field of the sociology of knowledge often say that knowledge is socially constructed.
 The Bible was meant to be engaged by a community of believers who accepted its terms and lived together with them.
-Because we believe that community is the global church, we will constantly expand the resources for In Front of the Textdiscussions so that we can hear from our brothers and sisters in every part of the world.
+Because we believe that community is the global church, we are constantly expanding the resources for In Front of the Text discussions so that we can hear from our brothers and sisters in every part of the world.

-Rigor and “Proximal zone learning.”
-BibleJourney is enjoyable and engaging, but it is also quite challenging.
-No one says it is easy.
-We’ve all heard the saying “No pain, no gain.”
-A more sophisticated explanation is found in “proximal zone learning” in which learners become motivated by the gap between what they can do on their own and what they can do with the help of a coach or guide.
-Another phrase you’ll hear on this topic is “scaffolding.”
+Bible Journey is enjoyable and engaging, but it is also quite challenging.
+Proximal zone learning is learning where students become motivated by the gap between what they can do on their own and what they can do with the help of a coach or guide.
 Our guidance makes it possible to do more than you think you can, not only in terms of understanding complexity but also in terms of retention.
 Similarly, providing proper scaffolding for students—material that systematically builds on student’s experiences and knowledge—allows students to both push themselves beyond what they may have thought possible while also becoming independent learners.

-Critical path.
-BibleJourney provides the most efficient way to understand the whole Bible in its context.
-We have charted the sequence of steps necessary for this to take place.
-However, we understand that a variety of reasons will be in play as some decide to be personal explorers or academic students and whether or not they decide to make the journey through the whole Bible or parts of it.
+Bible Journey provides the most efficient way to understand the whole Bible in its context.
+However, we understand that a variety of reasons will be in play as some students decide to explore just a few courses or journey academically through the entire Bible.
 We have endeavored to map out the various trails for each of these choices and show their connection to the larger path through Scripture.

-Revelation.
-While any curriculum should be well mapped and have a solid pedagogical foundation for its delivery, there is something obviously different about a Bible curriculum.
-We are providing access to divine revelation.
-Reflective questions will be personal not just because they are practical but because they involve God – and God speaks through Scripture.
-We have witnessed unexpected ways that BibleJourney has impacted the lives of those who submit to the Word of God.
+While any curriculum should be well-mapped and have a solid pedagogical foundation for its delivery, there is something obviously different about a Bible curriculum.
+We are helping to deepen access to divine revelation.
+We have witnessed unexpected ways that Bible Journey has impacted the lives of those who submit to the Word of God.
 In fact, the program will eventually invite every user to take a before and after spiritual inventory to help them recognize the work of God in their lives.
-Our goal is not as much to defend the Bible or explain it as to let it loose in the lives of God’s people.
-“No eye has seen, nor ear has heard…” (nor adult learning theory has conceived) “…what God has prepared for those who love him.”
+Our goal is not as much to defend the Bible or explain it as to give people access to it to experience the transformative nature of Scripture for themselves.
+“No eye has seen, nor ear has heard…” —nor adult learning theory has conceived— “…what God has prepared for those who love him.”
 (1 Cor 2:9)